kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 **Mitigation in Alpha:** Operators are recommended to taint nodes that have `scale-delay-time` configured, so that only pods with corresponding tolerations are scheduled to those nodes.
 This effectively provides an opt-in mechanism at the node level.

-**Future improvement:** In Alpha2/Beta, a more granular opt-out mechanism will be investigated, such as using taints or Node Declared Features to allow pods to opt out of the scale-down delay at the pod level.
+**Future improvement:** In Alpha2/Beta, a more granular opt-out mechanism will be investigated, such as using taints, labels/annotations or other mechanisms to allow pods to opt out of the scale-down delay at the pod level.

+**Workload may not complete preparations within the delay window:** The kubelet guarantees only that the cpuset will not be applied before `scale-delay-time` has elapsed.
+There is no synchronization mechanism between the workload and kubelet — if the workload fails to complete its preparations (e.g., workload migration, draining tasks) within the delay window, the cpuset change is applied anyway.
+This is an inherent limitation of keeping kubelet independent from workload state.

+**Mitigation:** Operators should configure `scale-delay-time` based on the worst-case preparation time required by their latency-sensitive workloads.
+Workloads should be designed to handle premature CPU removal gracefully (e.g., by quickly migrating tasks to remaining CPUs or tolerating brief performance degradation).
+The `assigned.cpuset` field in the Downward API provides early notification of the upcoming change, giving workloads the maximum possible preparation time.

 ## Design Details